exoplatform/cs/server/jboss/patch/src/main/jboss/EXO-README.txt

    * NOTE for cygwin's user: the JAVA_HOME must be in MS Windows format like: "C:\Program Files\JDK 1.5" Example use: export JAVA_HOME=`cygpath -w "$JAVA_HOME"`; to convert unix like format to MS Windows format.

-   * Start all servers by one command for Unix/Linux/cygwin environment:
-      Go to jboss/bin and run command:
-      ./run.sh

    * Start jboss server: